tonioloewald/bindinator.js/docs/overview.md

 ### id paths

 There's one wrinkle on paths that goes beyond javascript programming norms, and that is id paths.
 Instead of binding by index (e.g. `foo.bar[17]`) you can bind by an **id path**, e.g. `foo.bar[user.id=12341234]`.
-This is essentially saying, "give me the item in the list foo.bar that has user.name equal to 'podperson'".
+This is essentially saying, "give me the item in the list foo.bar that has user.id equal to '12341234'".

 Instead of binding a list by index (the default) which would look like this: